From Chile to Argentina

 On the model of Dominic Savio

-The following year she made her first communion with the same fervour and ideals as Saint Dominic Savio, whom she had taken as a model. she entered the Children of Mary.
+The following year, she made her first communion with the same fervor and ideals as Saint Dominic Savio, whom she had taken as a model.
+She entered the Children of Mary.
 While one of the Sisters was explaining the sacrament of marriage during catechetics, Laura began to understand her mother’s sinful state, and fainted.
 She also understood because during the holidays on the farm her mother made her pray in secret, and never went to the sacraments.
-From then on Laura increased her prayers and sacrifices for her mother’s conversion.
-During the holidays in 1902 Manuel Mora threatened Laura’s virtue; she firmly refused him, sending him into a rage.
+From then on, Laura increased her prayers and sacrifices for her mother’s conversion.
+During the holidays in 1902, Manuel Mora threatened Laura’s virtue; she firmly refused him, sending him into a rage.

 Request denied - prayer for mother

 She went back to school as a student assistant, because he would no longer pay her fees.
 With all her heart, she asked if she could become a Daughter of Mary Help of Christians, but she was denied this because of her mother’s living in sin.
 She offered her life to the Lord for her mother’s conversion, became more self-sacrificing, and with the consent of her confessor, Fr.
 Crestanello, made private vows.
 Her health suffered from sacrifices and from other sickness, and she was beaten by Mora for refusing him yet again.
 On her final night, she confided: “Mamma, I am dying!
 For a long time I have asked Jesus, offering my life for you, so you will return to God...Mamma, before I die, will I have the chance to see you repent?”